Study and Motivation

 Start with changes

-Turn on a demotivation checker and do not hesitate to get rid of everything that annoys you.
+Turn on a demotivation checker, and do not hesitate to eliminate everything that annoys you.
 Throw out clothes you do not like.
 Start eating waffles for breakfast instead of cereals.
 Make that tattoo you have always wanted to have.
 Move to another room.
 Stop communication with toxic people.
 Unfollow accounts that make you feel down or irritated.
 Changes may not be easy, but they are necessary.

-If you feel that you can continue your education only by changing your major, do that as well.
+If you can continue your education only by changing your major, do that too.
 It is much better to leave what makes you unhappy and focus on things that can do the opposite.
 Please do not treat it like a loss of time.
-It is a positive experience that showed that you should move in a different direction.
+It was a positive experience that showed that you should move differently.

 Take a trip